Studied Space Shuttle designs: Advanced Solid Rocket Motor (ASRM) Project

-NASA was planning on replacing the post-Challenger SRBs with a new Advanced Solid Rocket Motor (ASRM) to be built by Aerojet at a new facility, designed by subcontractor, RUST International, on the location of a canceled Tennessee Valley Authority nuclear power plant, at Yellow Creek, Mississippi.
-The ASRM would have produced additional thrust in order to increase shuttle payload, so that it could carry modules and construction components to the ISS.
-The ASRM program was canceled in 1993 after robotic assembly systems and computers were on-site and approximately 2 billion dollars spent, in favor of continued use, after design flaw corrections, of the SRB.
+NASA had planned on replacing the post-Challenger SRBs with a new Advanced Solid Rocket Motor (ASRM) to be built by Aerojet.
+They would have been built at a new facility designed by a subcontractor, RUST International, on the location of a canceled Tennessee Valley Authority nuclear power plant in Yellow Creek, Mississippi.
+The ASRM would have produced additional thrust in order to increase the shuttle payload to carry modules and construction components to the ISS.
+The ASRM program was canceled in 1993, after robotic assembly systems and computers were on-site and approximately 2 billion dollars spent, after NASA opted to instead issue minor corrections to the existing SRBs.

 Recoverable Liquid Booster

 A large focus of the NASA/MSFC Shuttle Growth Study contract was upgraded Recoverable Liquid Boosters.
-The boosters would have a similar flight path of the solid rocket motors, separating and deploying a parachute for recovery in the Atlantic Ocean.
-They were to be water-recoverable and used clam shell doors to protect the engines from salt water immersion.
+The boosters would have a similar flight path to the solid rocket motors, separating and deploying a parachute for recovery in the Atlantic Ocean.
+They were to be water-recoverable and used clamshell doors to protect the engines from saltwater immersion.

 Liquid Fly-back Booster

 Liquid Flyback Booster concepts date back to the early 1970s.
 Original Shuttle boosters were massive piloted fly-back boosters.
 The concept was studied throughout the 1980s but shelved after the Challenger disaster shut down most Shuttle upgrades.
 The Flyback booster concept reemerged in 1997 during the NASA Liquid Flyback Booster Study.
-The concept was abandoned due to the massive complications with the systems and the minimal improvements they would provide.
+The concept was abandoned due to the increased complexity and minor returns.
 The Shuttle Growth Study built on this background by developing design concepts in great detail for the liquid rocket boosters.